javalite/javalite-site/content/src/activeweb/controllers.md

 }
 ~~~~

-After execution of action, the framework will find a template:
+After execution of an action, the framework will find a template:

 ~~~~ {.prettyprint}
 src/main/webapp/WEB-INF/views/greeting/index.ftl